 Find local contractors through the American Fence Association[11] or the Chain Link Fence Manufacturers Institute[12] .

-Get several estimates; verify that the company is properly bonded and insured; ask for and check references; and search for any complaints with the Better Business Bureau[13] .
+Get several estimates; verify that the company is properly bonded and insured;and ask for and check references.

 Utilizing 10" corners and 6/7" post for brace post with 6" cross members - steel t post- concrete mix for post-48"woven wire - 1 strand of barbwire at top -was able to build @1800' of fence and 3 gates for a total of approx $2.50 per foot.
 If I had used a heavier gage wire and heavier gates it would have added another.50 per foot.